-During the winter term you will, make an application to college and attend open events if you haven't already done so already or require further support.
+During the winter term you will, make an application to college and attend open events if you haven't already done so or require further support.
 Your Local Authority will consult with the college about your EHCP and, if necessary, other post 16 providers.
 BTC will respond to the consultation confirming if we can meet the needs within this.
 If we determine we can meet your needs, you will be invited to attend an interview.

-During the summer term you will, undertake an interview for the course you have applied for, receive an offer for the course you have applied, if your interview was successful, and undertake taster sessions for your chosen course.
+During the summer term you will, undertake an interview for the course you have applied for.
+You will receive an offer for a course which best supports your needs.
+You will be invited to taster session for your course.